Daniel-KM/Omeka-S-module-BulkImport/README.md

 (via ods, tsv or csv).
 The spreadsheet uses a processor that creates resources based on a specific header format, but don't have a pretty manual ui like the module [CSV Import].

-Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files].

 Installation